Living In London

 European Economic Area nationals can work while they study here.

-As a student at the university, you automatically become a member of its Students' Union.
+As a student at the university, you automatically become a member of its Arts SU.
 SUARTS runs student bars, organises social events and parties, runs sports clubs and societies, and provides representation for students.

 The University's Student Services offers professional assistance and guidance for students with practical or personal concerns.
 The support available includes information, advice and guidance, accommodation advice, disabilities support, an international students coordinator, a professional counselling service, a careers service and a nursery.